selwynpolit/d9book/book/dates.md

 ## Formatting a date range for display

 This code shows how to load a date range field from a node.
-It will ordinarily display like `3/30/2019 - 3/31/2023` however we want it to display like `Mar 30-31, 2023`.
+It will ordinarily display like `3/30/2019 - 3/31/2023` however, we want it to display like `Mar 30-31, 2023`.

-First we retrieve the starting and ending value like this:
+First, we retrieve the starting and ending value like this:

 ```php
 $from = $node->get('field_date')->getValue()[0]['value'];
 $to = $node->get('field_date')->getValue()[0]['end_value'];
 ```

 Here is the entire function as implemented as a `hook_preprocess_node` function in a `.theme` file.
 We are creating a `scrunch_date` variable to be rendered via a Twig template as shown below:

 ```php